 Recurrences involving functions are the most familiar example, because in most languages there is no alternative for expressing recursively defined functions.
-Listing 7.6 shows an

-Listing 7.6 a naive first order functional fixed point combinator example of a recursively defined list reversal function expressed in this style.
+Listing 7.6 shows an example of a recursively defined list reversal function expressed in this style.
 To see that it really works, we can save it in a file named fffx.fun and test it as follows.